kavyaraikar-datascience/DataScience-And-AI-projects/Adventure Works Report/ReadMe.md

 ![image1](images/Product_performance.png)
 ![image1](images/Customer_performance.png)

-## Files Included
-- Power BI Desktop file (.pbix) with full report and data model
-- Data samples (if applicable) or links to official Adventure Works datasets
-- Supporting documentation and resources

-## How to Use
-1. Open the `.pbix` file in Power BI Desktop.
-2. Explore the interactive dashboards and filters to analyze sales, customer behavior, and product performance.
-3. Review DAX calculations in the model for understanding advanced metrics and measures.
-4. Modify the report or data model to fit your specific analysis needs.

 ## Learning Outcomes
 - Hands-on experience with the full Power BI workflow: data import, transformation, modeling, and visualization.